 You can change leftover Córdobas at the San Carlos bus terminal.
 Just keep back 60 for the fare.
 I changed 180 C$ here.

-You can also change money, shortly before the border.
+You can also change money shortly before the border.
 The minivan stops!

-And again once you exit the Nicaraguan immigration.
+And again, once you exit the Nicaraguan immigration.
 I changed 20 USD here to.
 I got 650 Colones to the dollar.

 So that was the border crossing experience as of the end of August 2022

-Here is the money used in Costa Rica.
-The plastic bills, which are great in humid countries, 20,000 10,000 (plastic version coming in October 2022 apparently), 5,000, 2,000 and 1,000.
+The currency in Costa Rica is the Colones .
+The plastic bills, which are great in humid countries, are 20,000, 10,000 (plastic version coming in October 2022 apparently), 5,000, 2,000 and 1,000.
 And the coins, 500, 100, 50, 25, 10 and 5 Colones.
-The 500s and 100s are a bit clunky, like the old 1 penny in UK pre 1971.
+The 500s and 100s are a bit clunky, like the old 1 penny in the UK pre-1971.

-Banco Nacional in Costa Rica offer free ATM withdrawals
+Banco Nacional in Costa Rica offer free ATM withdrawals.